 Since the puzzles never change, replay value is not particularly high.
 However, the game has good atmosphere, solid theming, and each room offers a unique challenge.
 There is little to no overlap in the mechanics of each room’s puzzles, meaning that solving one does not give you any advantage for solving another.
 My best recommendation?
 Buy the game, invite a bunch of friends over, and hook your computer up to your TV.
 The game only costs about ten dollars on Steam, so you’re saving money over a real-life escape room by about ninety bucks.
 And hey, if enough people do that, maybe they’ll come out with a sequel, where we finally learn more about the enigmatic Dr. Smith.

-Forgiveness is available on Steam, 50% off until May 13, and you can visit game publisher Chaos-Minds at their website.
+Forgiveness is available on Steam, 50% off until May 13.

 This review is based on a retail copy of the game provided by the publisher.